Authentic Materials for Chinese Class: 5 Awesome Sites That Give You the Best of the Best

 It’s also a great place to sample the huge differences between Mandarin, Shanghainese, Cantonese and Uighur.
 This can be a mind opener for students, who often believe that China is full of only people who speak Chinese and who all speak it the same way.

 Want to listen to the traffic situation in Beijing in standard Mandarin?
 News in the Kangba dialect of the Tibetan language?
-Have a hankering for hearing what passes for pop music in Suzhou?
 It’s all here.

 TuneIn streams live, so it’s best used for a few minutes of listening comprehension and discussion in the classroom, or for general listening practice outside the classroom.